 It’s laughable to think that finance can produce a single report based on this data.
 Some departments use dashboards that let them instantly access and view their data.

-But many businesses are still stuck in the ‘periodic report’ mindset and don’t yet understand all the ways their data can really work for them, such as having the ability to immediately react to what’s happening in this moment, rather than what happened a month ago.
+But many businesses are still stuck in the ‘periodic report’ mindset and don’t yet understand all the ways their data can really work for them, such as having the ability to immediately react to what’s happening at this moment, rather than what happened a month ago.

 In a Sage survey, 86% of business leaders said a lack of collaboration or communication caused business problems and team failures.

 To get a complete picture of a client or vendor, they have to speak to at least five people – and no two people were focused on the same thing.